-The advantage to metabolism provided by the low-carbohydrate diet was especially large, about 400 calories a day, among those participants with high insulin secretion, as predicted by the CIM.
+The advantage of metabolism provided by the low-carbohydrate diet was especially large, about 400 calories a day, among those participants with high insulin secretion, as predicted by the CIM.

-So, the study showed that the type of calories consumed affect the number of calories burned, challenging the long-standing dogma that all calories are alike to the body.
+So, the study showed that the type of calories consumed affects the number of calories burned, challenging the long-standing dogma that all calories are alike to the body.

 The Next Steps